 To cure nausea, a permanent remedy for strictures is required which is possible through the following methods:

-- Endoscopic dilation – In addition to traditional balloon dilation, contemporary methods that make use of the recently developed Savary-Gillard dilators have been introduced to manage strictures.
-These, as per a study1, resolve the condition in 75% of the cases.
-Endoscopic dilation is highly effective if performed early (within 90 days of the concerned bariatric surgery) and even prevents the need of a revisional surgery.
+- Endoscopic dilation – In addition to traditional balloon dilation, Savary-Gillard dilators have been introduced to manage strictures.
+These, as per a study, resolve the condition in 75% of the cases.
+Endoscopic dilation is highly effective if performed early (within 90 days of the concerned bariatric surgery) and even prevents the need for revisional surgery.

 - Self-expandable endoscopic stents – Stents made from either metal or polyester are placed to treat this complication by fostering the permeability of the gastrointestinal tract.

 - Sleeve to Gastric Bypass Revision Surgery – In the case of long-term stenosis or chronic strictures, the surgical intervention is required.
 A studySarkhosh, Kourosh et al. “Complications Associated with Laparoscopic Sleeve Gastrectomy for Morbid Obesity: A Surgeon’s Guide.”
 Canadian Journal of Surgery5 (2013): 347–352.
 PMC.
 Web,